Games are incredibly important to our audience in the BBC Children’s department.

 The saved effort in both the thinking and development can then be redirected into creating the content that children are interested in.
 Examples could be a new level or a fiendishly brilliant bonus mode.

-This is the crux of Games GEL - what are the commonalities across all our games that we can design once and use everywhere?
-The user doesn’t need to spend time relearning patterns, allowing the BBC to invest the saved time and effort into more content.
+This is the crux of Games GEL – what are the commonalities across all our games that we can design once and use everywhere?
+The user doesn’t need to spend time relearning patterns, allowing the BBC to invest the saved time and effort in more content.

 How have we evolved Games GEL?